Share on facebook

 Gas

 Currently, a gallon of gas (known in French as, essence) runs about $5.50 a gallon in France, or around $55 for a standard 10 gallon tank.
-Gas is either Diesel (diesel or gazole), or unleaded (sans plomb), so make sure to ask which kind you will need.
+Gas is either Diesel (diesel or gazole), or unleaded (sans plomb), so make sure to ask which kind you will need before you leave the rental station.
 Avoid big gas stations on autoroutes and head for supermarket chains like Auchan, Intermarché, Carrefour, and Leclerc for the cheapest rates.

 Pickup and Drop-off